aleksn41/corona_world_app/README.md

 <p align="center">
   <img src="/images/Settings_Info_Tab.png" alt="Settings & Info Tab">
 </p>
 Through clicking the user either enters the settings or info screen.
-In the settings screen the user can en/disable cache (WIP).
+In the settings screen the user can en/disable cache.
 In the Info screen a short description of the app and it's developers is given.

 ### Statistic Chooser
 In this screen the user can choose which countries, which data, in which time frame and which statistic he wants to be displayed.
 Image: